-The participants for this research will be autistic people between the ages of 10 and 17 years, who have not yet had music lessons.
+I am looking for autistic individuals between the ages of 12 and 18, who have not yet had music lessons.
 It is during this period in life, for all individuals, that some of the most challenging emotional and social issues arise.
 We want to see if learning to play an instrument can be beneficial at this tricky time.

-The project will involve personal narratives, audio and video diaries, familial ethnographies and observation to provide a detailed picture of experiences.
-I will therefore work closely with around 10-20 adolescents, alongside their families and music teachers.
+The project will involve personal narratives, familial ethnographies and observation to provide a detailed picture of experiences.
+I will therefore work closely with around 10-15 adolescents, alongside their families and music teachers.
 I will be seeking people who are willing and able to contribute substantially to the research.

 Why this study?

-Pilot Study, learning to play an instrument (March 2018)
+Research study, learning to play an instrument (March 2020)

 2017 – ongoing PhD Music, University of Edinburgh, UK